Oladayodt0399/alx-zero_day/README.md

-This my first readme as an ALX SE studient
+This my first readme as an ALX SE student